-In summary, the panel's reforms involve:

-- a new governance framework that separates the commercial and regulatory functions of the industry - a comprehensive and best practice animal welfare plan - registration and accreditation requirements for industry participants - new offences and stronger penalties for animal cruelty.
+In summary, the panel's reforms involve a new governance framework that separates the commercial and regulatory functions of the industry, a comprehensive and best practice animal welfare plan, registration and accreditation requirements for industry participants and new offences and stronger penalties for animal cruelty.
 The Government will implement all but one of the recommendations put forward by the panel in its report delivered to the Government earlier this year.

-The one recommendation not accepted relates to the form of the commercial entity.
-That is, while the panel proposed Greyhound Racing NSW be reconstituted as a statutory state-owned corporation, under this bill it will remain a body corporate that does not represent the Crown.
+The one recommendation not accepted relates to the form of the commercial entity, that is, while the panel proposed Greyhound Racing NSW be reconstituted as a statutory State-owned corporation, under this bill it will remain a body corporate that does not represent the Crown.

 This is a more administratively appropriate form for the body.

-This bill introduces new governance, regulatory and animal welfare arrangements that will build public trust in the integrity of the greyhound racing industry.
+This bill introduces new governance, regulatory and animal welfare arrangements and will build trust in the integrity of the greyhound racing industry.
 These arrangements will set the benchmark for all other jurisdictions.

-The bill will separate the regulatory and commercial functions currently being carried out by Greyhound Racing NSW.
-This will minimise potential for conflicts between the commercial imperatives of industry and animal welfare considerations.
+The bill will separate the regulatory and commercial functions currently being carried out by Greyhound Racing New South Wales [GRNSW].
+This will minimise potential conflicts between the commercial imperatives of industry and animal welfare considerations.
 This separation will help build the community's confidence in the industry.

-To perform the regulatory functions, a new Integrity Commission will be established.
+To perform the regulatory functions, a new integrity commission will be established.
 It will set standards, register participants, supervise and regulate greyhound racing across New South Wales.
-The Minister for Racing will be responsible for the commercial entity and the Integrity Commission, with the Minister for Primary Industries having a concurrence role for the Commission on certain key animal welfare-related decisions.
+The Minister for Racing will be responsible for the commercial entity and the integrity commission, with the Minister for Primary Industries having a concurrence role for the commission on certain key animal welfare related decisions.
 This governance model is consistent with ministerial arrangements in Queensland.

-The Government is confident this bill will put appropriate checks and balances in place for a thriving greyhound industry that adheres to the highest animal welfare standards in the world.
+The Government is confident that this bill will put in place appropriate checks and balances to ensure that we have a thriving greyhound industry that adheres to the highest animal welfare standards in the world.

 I now turn to the substance of the bill.
-The Bill is divided into nine parts.
+The bill is divided into nine parts.
 Part 1 of the bill provides preliminary information.
-Part 2 of the bill will establish a Greyhound Welfare and Integrity Commission which will:

-- promote and protect the welfare of greyhounds, - safeguard the integrity of greyhound racing and breeding, and

-• maintain public confidence in the greyhound racing industry.

-The Integrity Commission will be led by a Chief Commissioner and will supervise and regulate greyhound racing across New South Wales.
+Part 2 of the bill will establish a greyhound welfare and integrity commission, which will promote and protect the welfare of greyhounds, safeguard the integrity of greyhound racing and breeding, and maintain public confidence in the greyhound racing industry.
+The integrity commission will be led by a chief commissioner and will supervise and regulate greyhound racing across New South Wales.
 The Chief Commissioner will be supported by two other commissioners, one of whom must have been an Australian lawyer for at least seven years.
 Commissioners will be appointed by the Governor on the recommendation of the Minister for Racing and with the agreement of the Minister for Primary Industries.

-To ensure that the Integrity Commission operates independently and transparently, a person will not be eligible to be appointed as a Commissioner if the person is or has at any time been a greyhound racing industry participant.
-A chief executive will be responsible for the day to day management of the Commission and implementation of the Commissioners' decisions.

-The Commission will initiate, develop and implement policies and standards relating to the welfare of greyhounds.
+To ensure that the integrity commission operates independently and transparently, a person will not be eligible to be appointed as a commissioner if the person is or has at any time been a greyhound racing industry participant.
+A chief executive will be responsible for the day-to-day management of the commission and the implementation of the commissioner's decisions.
+The commission will initiate, develop and implement policies and standards relating to the welfare of greyhounds.
 It will also undertake research and investigations of best industry practice.
-The Commission will be responsible for monitoring and enforcing compliance with the regulatory framework including the Greyhound Racing Rules.

-The bill makes it clear that the Government is committed to ensuring that the greyhound industry operates under the highest animal welfare standards in Australia.
+The commission will also be responsible for monitoring and enforcing compliance with the regulatory framework, including the greyhound racing rules.
+The bill makes it clear that the Government is committed to ensuring that the greyhound industry operates under the highest animal welfare standards in this country.